 When people ask me how long I’ve been an organizer, I say quite honestly, “All my life.”

-Even as a child in the Philadelphia area, I enjoyed arranging the contents of my drawers, shelves and closet.
-When I became a newspaper reporter, I created and honed time-management techniques to track information and sources, boost my productivity and meet deadlines with less stress.
+For as long as I can remember, I’ve enjoyed organizing and arranging the contents of my drawers, shelves, desk, kitchen and closets.
+And as a daily newspaper reporter, I experimented with and honed techniques to track information and sources, boost my productivity and meet demanding deadlines with less stress.

-I learned about the profession of organizing when I wrote an article about the National Association of Professional Organizers (NAPO).
-I was delighted to discover there was a profession devoted to helping others enjoy the benefits of organization.
+I’m a longtime member of the National Association of Productivity & Organizing Professionals (NAPO), an international group of people committed to teaching others our skills.
 I love seeing the delight on my clients’ faces when we solve a problem that’s been overwhelming them or we transform a cluttered space into a productive and peaceful area.

 I’m an active member of the San Francisco Bay Area chapter of the National Association of Professional Organizers (NAPO) and have attended NAPO national conferences, where I gathered many samples of gigantic Ziploc storage bags.